-HANDBOOK ON INTELLECTUAL PROPERTY AND CLIMATE CHANGE, Joshua Sarnoff, ed., Edward Elgar Publishing, 2013
+RESEARCH HANDBOOK ON INTELLECTUAL PROPERTY AND CLIMATE CHANGE, Joshua D. Sarnoff, ed., Edward Elgar Publishing, pp. 107-125, 2016

 Notwithstanding these high profile events, intellectual property enforcement issues are rarely discussed in these fora.
-Indeed, it would be odd to discuss those issues when we still have no idea what types of international instruments will be developed to address the problems posed by climate change and what types of obligations these instruments will introduce.
-Nevertheless, if these instruments are to provide meaningful policy responses, it is important that rights recognized in the instruments be enforceable.
+It would indeed be premature to discuss those issues when we still have no idea what types of international instruments will be developed to address the problems posed by climate change and what types of obligations these instruments will introduce.
+Nevertheless, if these instruments are to facilitate the development of meaningful policy responses, it is important that the rights they recognize be enforceable.

 This chapter focuses on enforcement issues lying at the intersection of intellectual property and climate change.
 It begins by outlining three different types of enforcement issues.
 The chapter then explains five different challenges that militate against the effective enforcement of intellectual property rights.
 It further explores the difficulty in identifying enforcement challenges in the area of intellectual property and climate change.
 The chapter concludes by discussing the various types of enforcement disputes that may arise in international instruments governing the area.

 Yu, Peter K., Intellectual Property Enforcement and Global Climate Change (April 17, 2013).
 RESEARCH HANDBOOK ON INTELLECTUAL PROPERTY AND CLIMATE CHANGE, Joshua D. Sarnoff, ed., Edward Elgar Publishing, pp. 107-125, 2016; Texas A&M University School of Law Legal Studies Research Paper No. 16-75.
 Available at SSRN: https://ssrn.com/abstract=2252602